HOME

 Colorful Chalkware Bulldog

 Chalkware bulldog in vibrant, modern-feeling tones.
-Chalkware, or molded products cast in plaster or gypsum, gained popularity during the Great Depression as they could be cheaply mass-produced.
-Colorful animals like this bulldog were given out as carnival prizes before the familiar massive stuffed animals took over their niche.
-I really like the carnival-prize era chalkware pieces, especially knowing the role they would have often played as a child’s prized possession in a time of global uncertainty.
+Chalkware, mostly molded figures cast in plaster or gypsum, gained popularity during the Great Depression as it could be cheaply mass-produced.
+Colorful animals like this bulldog were given out as carnival prizes before the now-familiar massive microplastic-laden stuffed animal took over their niche.
+I find carnival-prize-era chalkware pieces like this especially sweet knowing the role they might have played as a child’s prized possession in a time of global uncertainty.